Most skiers around the world are familiar with the Aspens and the Vails of this world.

 Purgatory Ski Information

-The nearest town to the resort is the historic town of Durango, with its own airport and road connections through to Grand Junction.
+The closest town to the skiing is the historic town of Durango, with its own airport and road connections through to Grand Junction.

 In high season, it gets plenty of visitors from the states to the south of Colorado, but outside those times skiers report little queuing for the ten lifts serving 85 runs.